Uniform stationary phase estimate with limited smoothness: Uniform stationary phase estimates

 \subsection{Wave packet decomposition}

-We begin with providing an alternative proof of the result in \cite{ABZ1} making use of the wave packet decomposition.
+We begin with providing an alternative proof of the result in \cite{ABZ1}, making use of the wave packet decomposition.
 In fact, we show

-So, we recover the result of Alazard, Burq, and Zuily \cite{ABZ1} after using the scaling argument in Remark \ref{rem1} and, thus, get a slightly improved result since we need only $(d+1)$ order of differentiability of the phase function.
+Note that $I(\lambda,\Phi,\psi)=I(t\lambda,t^{-1}\Phi,\psi)$.
+Taking $t=1+\mathcal{P}_{d+1}$, we can recover the result of Alazard--Burq--Zuily, that is to say, Theorem \ref{thm:ABZ1}.
+More precisely, we get a slightly stronger result since we need only to control derivatives of the phase and amplitude up to $(d+1)$-th order.